amanpri/bfs-implementation/README.md

 # bfs-implementation
-breadth first search implementation of tree in c
+breadth first search implementation of graph in c